Do you want to develop your leadership skills, help support your fellow students and stay in University accommodation

 Then become a Residence Life Assistant!
 Residence Life Assistants are full-time students who as part of the Residence Life Team, help to provide a responsible presence in residences overnight and on weekends, as well as creating a positive environment for students.
-Students can speak to their Subwarden on any issues affecting their wellbeing – homesickness, a noisy neighbour, problems with their flatmates or any other concerns.
+Students can speak to their Residence Life Assistant on any issues affecting their wellbeing – homesickness, a noisy neighbour, problems with their flatmates or any other concerns.

-There is a Subwarden on duty every weekday evening and 24 hours at weekends/university closed days, so there's always someone students in the residence can call on for support or advice.
+There is a Residence Life Assistant on duty every weekday evening and 24 hours at weekends/University closed days, so there's always someone students in the residence can call on for support or advice.

-You'll work as part of a team with 3 other Subwarden’s in your residence.
+You'll work as part of a team with three other Residence Life Assistants in your residence.
 You take it in turns to provide a responsible student presence during evenings and weekends.

-You act as a link between the Residence Warden(s), Residence office staff and students.
+You act as a link between the Residence Life Warden(s), residence office staff and students.

 Typical duties could include but are not limited to: